vladventura/ambience/README.md

 - Month
 - Weather Conditions

+Our project will focus on Windows devices for now.
+We decided to scrap the idea of MacOS because not all of us have access to an Apple computer, and it would be unfair for those who do not.
+There would be issues whenever we're testing code.

 # Roadmap

 This should be updated bit by bit as we figure out the "whats" and the "hows" of our project.